-Satellite imagery is a crucial piece of evidence in war crime investigations.
+Satellite imagery is a crucial piece of evidence in Ukrainian war crime investigations.
 Companies like Planet Labs provide images that help prosecutors establish the timelines of attacks.

 He explained that “the images help investigators assess weapons and determine whether the attacks were targeted or indiscriminate.”